 - All You Americans Are Fired!
 (12/2015)

-The first step to hiring an H-2 worker from outside the U.S. is for the employer to apply for a temporary labor certification with the Department of Labor.
+The first step to obtaining an H2B visa for a worker from outside the U.S. is for the employer to apply for a temporary labor certification with the Department of Labor.
 These certificates are designed to assure that the admission of aliens to work in this country on a temporary basis will not adversely affect the job opportunities, wages, or working conditions of U.S. workers.
 The employer is required to file the labor certification with the I-129 petition.
 For specific procedures on filing, please visit the Department of Labor’s Employment and Training Administration.

 Dependents (spouses and unmarried children under 21 years of age) of H-2 workers are entitled to H-4 status with the same restrictions as the principal.
 Dependents may not be employed under the H-4 classification.